Early Childhood, Education and Care

 Universal access ensures that a quality preschool program (also referred to as kindergarten in some states) is available for all children in the year before full-time school.
 ICPA is seeking to ensure this occurs for all rural and remote children.

-In Home Care and the Nanny Pilot Program will be replaced by Home Based Education and Care (HBEC) from 2 July 2018.
+The new In Home Care (IHC) model has replaced the old IHC and the Nanny Pilot Program from 2 July 2018.

-A recent In Home Care survey was conducted in November 2017 which showed that the future HBEC model needed to be more flexible and affordable to suit our families’ needs.
+A recent In Home Care survey was conducted in November 2017 which showed that the new IHC model needed to be more flexible and affordable to suit our families’ needs.

 Mobile Early Childhood Services